Interesting Links & Informative Videos

 Figure: 7 TAC §80.200(b) "CONSUMERS WISHING TO FILE A COMPLAINT AGAINST A COMPANY OR A RESIDENTIAL MORTGAGE LOAN ORIGINATOR SHOULD COMPLETE AND SEND A COMPLAINT FORM TO THE TEXAS DEPARTMENT OF SAVINGS AND MORTGAGE LENDING, 2601 NORTH LAMAR, SUITE 201, AUSTIN, TEXAS 78705.
 COMPLAINT FORMS AND INSTRUCTIONS MAY BE OBTAINED FROM THE DEPARTMENT’S WEBSITE AT WWW.SML.TEXAS.GOV.
 A TOLL-FREE CONSUMER HOTLINE IS AVAILABLE AT 1-877-276-5550.
 THE DEPARTMENT MAINTAINS A RECOVERY FUND TO MAKE PAYMENTS OF CERTAIN ACTUAL OUT OF POCKET DAMAGES SUSTAINED BY BORROWERS CAUSED BY ACTS OF LICENSED RESIDENTIAL MORTGAGE LOAN ORIGINATORS.
 A WRITTEN APPLICATION FOR REIMBURSEMENT FROM THE RECOVERY FUND MUST BE FILED WITH AND INVESTIGATED BY THE DEPARTMENT PRIOR TO THE PAYMENT OF A CLAIM.
 FOR MORE INFORMATION ABOUT THE RECOVERY FUND, PLEASE CONSULT THE DEPARTMENT’S WEBSITE AT WWW.SML.TEXAS.GOV."

 You’ve worked hard for your credit, reap the benefits with rates reserved for the cream of the crop.
-You may qualify for the all new #Conquest loan with 30-year fixed rates ranging from 2.5%-3.0%* on purchases and rate/term refinances.
+You may qualify for the all new #Conquest conventional loan with 30-year fixed rates below 3%* and 15 year fixed terms with rates less than 2.625%!!
+Rates/Pricing apply on purchases, TX cash out and rate/term refinances.
 Other qualifying factors apply.

 APPLY NOW TO SEE IF YOU QUALIFY!